CorrelAid/hugo-website/content/de/correlaid-x/netherlands.md

 teammates and is excited to combine all this at CorrelAid.
 You can find him on twitter
 @florianwanders​ and at ​ florianwanders.github.io​ .
 {{< /person >}}

-{{< person
-    name="Kai"
-    subline="CorrelAidX Nederland"
-    img="/images/people/nl-kai.jpg"
-    data-email="netherlands@correlaid.org"
-    data-to="CorrelAidX Netherlands"
-    link-color="ca-red-text"
-    x="1"
->}}
-Eager to gain a better understanding of the human mind, Kai is about to finish his master’s degree in Artificial Intelligence and Cognitive Neuroscience.
-In combining these fields, he seeks to get insights into fundamental cognitive mechanisms that can help develop new medical treatments and improve existing machine learning algorithms.
-He is fascinated by the idea of effective altruism and dedicated to use his acquired skill set to help others to “do good better”.
-{{< /person >}}